LittleProposition/drafts-not-for-publication/biased-pentagonal-cut/README.md

 ## AI assistance

 The author identified the direction and key point of attack for improving the result of Balogh, Keevash and Sudakov.
-An AI system then generated the main proof argument.
+GPT 5.5 then generated the main proof argument.
 The author subsequently reconstructed and independently verified all mathematical claims, calculations, and uses of external results.